Montivipera xanthina (GRAY, 1849)

-Holotype: MX/TR20/5 C.C. (= Collezione Erpetologica Augusto Cattaneo, Roma); adult male, Tracia greca centrale, Regione dei Rodopi, località Proskinites, 121 m s.l.m., A. Cattaneo legit (trovato morto), 06/05/2015.
+Holotype: ZFMK ? (paper says that types will be transferred to ZFMK; paper cites private collection: MX/TR20/5 C.C. = Collezione Erpetologica Augusto Cattaneo, Roma); adult male, Tracia greca centrale, Regione dei Rodopi, località Proskinites, 121 m s.l.m., A. Cattaneo legit (trovato morto), 06/05/2015.
 Farà parte della Collezione Erpetologica del Museo Alexander Koenig (Bonn) [occidentalis]

 Subspecies: Vipera bornmuelleri has been considered as a subspecies of V. xanthina but is now considered as a valid species.
 M. xanthina appears to constitute a cryptic species complex with three or four new taxa (Stümpel et al. 2016).

 Synonymy: The new subspecies (nilsoni, dianae, and occidentalis) may be synonyms of M. xanthina (Wolfgang Wüster, pers. comm., 21 Oct 2017).
 In fact, the descriptions do not include any phylogenetic or molecular data and there is broad overlap of meristic characters across the subspecies (Table 4 in Cattaneo 2017).